-There are no Plantations within the forestry context in Namibia
+This Criterion is not relevant and shall not be audited for compliance, there are no Plantations within the forestry context in Namibia

 PRINCIPLE 7: MANAGEMENT PLANNING

 The Organization shall have a management plan consistent with its policies and objectives and proportionate to scale, intensity and risks of its management activities.
 The management plan shall be implemented and kept up to date based on monitoring information in order to promote adaptive management.
 The associated planning and procedural documentation shall be sufficient to guide staff, inform affected stakeholders and interested stakeholders and to justify management decisions.
 (P7 P&CV4)